These Are Different Tools

 1. You Only Need Transactional Emails

 If your use case is purely transactional—password resets, order confirmations, shipping notifications—and you're handling marketing elsewhere, Postmark is purpose-built for this.
-It's what they do, and they do it exceptionally well.
+See our transactional templates if you want to handle both in one place.

 2. Deliverability Is Your #1 Priority